-Her research examines the history and impact of communication law and policy on speech, assembly, and religious expression in the United States since the nineteenth century.
-This multidisciplinary work draws from the fields of history, law, religious studies, sociology and communication studies.
+My research examines how media law and policies shape speech, press, assembly, and religious expression in the United States since the nineteenth century.
+This multidisciplinary work draws from the fields of history, law, religious studies, sociology, and media studies.

 Academic appointment

-She is an assistant professor of media law and ethics at the School of Journalism and Media at the University of Kentucky in Lexington, Kentucky (starting in August 2023).
-She completed her M.A., M.Phil., and Ph.D. in communications at the Columbia University Graduate School of Journalism and Graduate School of Arts and Sciences (2016).
-She holds a B.A. in English with a minor in sociology from Haverford College (2009).
+I am currently an assistant professor of media law and ethics at the University of Kentucky’s School of Journalism and Media in Lexington, Kentucky.
+I earned my M.A., M.Phil., and Ph.D. in communications from the Columbia University Graduate School of Journalism and Graduate School of Arts and Sciences (2010-2016).
+I earned my B.A. in English with a minor in sociology from Haverford College (2009).
+Before teaching at Kentucky, I worked as an assistant professor at Appalachian State University (NC), Young Harris College (GA), and Neumann University (PA).

 Book